QUAIL SEEDS

 Now the seeds or transplants go in.
 Consult the label on the packet and make sure you know these things: Where to plant—full sun, part shade, or shadier.
 When to plant—before or after your last frost date in spring or first frost in fall.
 How deep to plant—if in doubt, figure on twice the seed's thickness.
 But some seeds need light and should be covered only lightly if at all.
 Others need deeper planting to access moisture and have a strong anchor.
 (Corn & sunflowers are typical of the latter.)
 Last, how far apart to plant.

 Many home and market gardeners use the bed system.
-This has beds of a standard size, with permanent paths between.
+This has beds of a standard size, with paths between.
 Within the beds, you can plant in lengthwise rows, crosswise rows, or staggered rows (a honeycomb pattern, which fits the most plants into the space but is harder to hoe.)
+If you use drip tape, you'll be planting along the side of the tape, and that will dictate the spacing as well.
+If you use mini-sprayers, overhead watering, or hand watering, the size of the plants will dictate spacing.
 Some grains and cover crops are sown broadcast, where you scatter the seed as evenly as you can and rake it in slightly, (using a short back and forth motion rather than a long sweep with the rake.)

 To plant a row, use your hoe or trowel to make a furrow, by drawing the corner of the tool to make a line as deep as your intended planting depth.
 If you use drip irrigation, put your row next to the drip tape.
 Scatter the seed in the furrow, slightly closer than recommended spacing.
 Then use the soil from the uphill side of your furrow to cover the seeds.
 Water well, and keep moist until you see sprouts.